pamruta/TensorFlowJS/README.md

 Activity-Recognition.html :

-			Recognizes Sports Activities in the video using Transfer Learning
+			Builds a KNN Classifier for Sports Activity Recognition using Transfer Learning on a pre-trained model Mobile-Net

-			Uses Pre-trained model Mobile-Net to extract features which are passed to the K-Nearest Neighbor Classifier for predictions

 			Link to KNN Classifier in TensorFlow.JS :